-You might have an image of a financial adviser as somebody that only helps very wealthy people put their money away in complex, jargon-filled financial products.
+You might have an image of a financial adviser as somebody that only helps wealthy people put their money away in complex, jargon-filled financial products.
 However that shouldn’t be the case and financial advice can also be very helpful for people of more moderate means.

 The financial advice industry is regulated by the Financial Conduct Authority (FCA).
-So, before you agree to speak to a financial adviser, make sure that they are actually allowed to give you advice.
+So, before you agree to speak to any IFA you can check that they are allowed to advise you by checking the FCA register.

 A good personal recommendation from someone you know who has used an IFA can be invaluable, as it will speak volumes about their character and ability.

-If you are recommended an IFA, remember to check them out on the FCA register first to make sure they are properly regulated.
+If you are recommended an IFA, however, remember to check them out on the FCA register first to ensure they are properly regulated.

-Otherwise, the best place to start is to use search engines like Unbiased.co.uk and VouchedFor.
+Alternatively you can try search engines like Unbiased.co.uk and VouchedFor.
 By entering your postcode, you will be shown a list of all the authorised and regulated IFAs in your local area.
 You may also be able to get an indication of what areas they specialise in - for example retirement planning, women’s financial advice, or investment.